tomrom95/ece_inventory/guides/deployment_guide.md

 }
 ```

+Replace any instance of YOUR_VM_URL with your vm url.
 Save the file.
 Restart nginx using:

 > sudo systemctl restart nginx